ncarrillo/xanite/README.md

 ## Features

 - **Game Compatibility**:
-  You can play Xbox games from `.iso . xiso` file formats.
-This allows you to enjoy a wide range of classic Xbox games on your Android device.
+  You can play Xbox games from `.iso . xiso` file formats, providing access to a broad selection of classic Xbox titles on your Android device.

 - **Graphics Optimization**:
   The emulator adjusts its  graphics settings (Low, Medium, High) based on the capabilities of your device to ensure smooth performance.

 - **HELP**:
 If you encounter any issues or errors with the emulator,